skircheis/xapblr/README.md

 `xapblr` stores its data in `$XDG_DATA_HOME/share/xapblr/`; by default this should be `~/.local/share/xapblr`.

-systemd units are provided for regular re-indexing.
+`systemd` units are provided for regular re-indexing.

+## Usage

+See `xapblr help` for detailed usage, and `SEARCH.md` for how to form search queries.

+## Web interface

+`xapblr` provides a web interface for convenience.
+A *development* version can be launched with `xapblr server'; By default it resides on `localhost:5000`.

+A future version will provide a *production* version, suitable to run e.g. with `systemd`.

 ## Initialization and rate-limiting